dxrcy/phonet/README.md

 # Runs ./phonet, with no color, and writes output to ./phonet.txt
 phonet -n > phonet.txt

-# Runs ./myfile.phonet, with all test output hidden, and generates 3 random words with length 6-8, writes output to ./phonet.txt (with no color)
+# Runs ./myfile.phonet, only displaying fails, and generates 3 random words with length 6-8, writes output to ./phonet.txt (with no color)
-phonet -f myfile.phonet -ndh -g 3 --gmin 6 --gmax 8 > ./phonet.txt
+phonet -f myfile.phonet -qn -g 3 --gmin 6 --gmax 8 > ./phonet.txt
 ```

 ### Create Alias / Path